Briso10-dev/Briso10-dev/README.md

 # Hey👋 I'm SERAPHIN BRICE Kouam alias Blackstar

 ❤️ Passionate about Computer Science since childhood...
 Yes, it's not just something I do—I love it and dedicate myself fully to it.
+   And thus, all of this drives me with a mindset of seeking knowledge!

 🚀 **Experience:**
    - **Designing web applications:**
      E-commerce, Landing Pages, Forms, Company Platforms... many, many more, as you can see!